Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/project_notes.md

 - Build the beginner skill roadmap based on the analyzed skills, tools, and job focus areas.
 - Identify the essential knowledge areas for students starting a data career.
 - Create an intermediate roadmap for students aiming for advanced data roles.

+## Day 25 Progress

+- Created a new roadmap notebook: `15_beginner_readiness_roadmap.ipynb`.
+- Used the findings from previous analysis stages to build a beginner-level data career roadmap.
+- Combined insights from:
+  - Technical Skills Analysis (Day 22).
+  - Tools Analysis (Day 23).
+  - Job Focus Analysis (Day 24).
+- Created a structured learning path for Computer Science students interested in entering data-related careers.
+- Organized the roadmap into progressive learning stages:
+  - Programming Foundation.
+  - Database Foundation.
+  - Data Analysis.
+  - Data Visualization.
+  - Business Intelligence.
+- Defined the main skills required for each stage, including:
+  - Python Basics.
+  - SQL.
+  - Data Cleaning and Excel.
+  - Pandas and Data Visualization.
+  - Power BI and Dashboard Development.
+- Assigned priority levels to identify the most important areas for beginners.
+- Created a visual representation of the beginner learning roadmap.
+- Saved the roadmap visualization for future documentation and project presentation.

+## Day 25 Beginner Roadmap Notes

+The beginner roadmap was created to transform the project analysis results into a practical learning path.

+Instead of listing skills separately, the roadmap organizes the required knowledge in a logical order that helps beginners understand where to start and what to learn next.

+The roadmap begins with programming and database fundamentals, then moves toward data analysis, visualization, and business intelligence skills.

+This structure helps connect market requirements from Saudi data-related job postings with a practical preparation plan for students.

+## Day 25 Roadmap Approach

+The roadmap was designed based on the project findings:

+- Skills analysis helped identify important knowledge areas.
+- Tools analysis helped identify commonly requested technologies.
+- Job focus analysis helped understand the main areas emphasized in job descriptions.

+These insights were combined to create a beginner-friendly progression toward entry-level data roles.

+## Day 25 Main Takeaway

+The analysis results were converted from raw job market observations into an actionable learning roadmap.

+The beginner roadmap provides a clear starting point for students who want to prepare for data-related careers and understand the recommended order of learning.

+## Day 25 Next Steps

+- Build an intermediate-level roadmap for students who already have basic data skills.
+- Add more advanced technologies and concepts based on the Saudi data job market analysis.
+- Continue improving the final career readiness roadmap.